Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

  I had put in a conflicting position value for the button vs the text, fixing this using an id resolved the issue!
 - continually getting "werkzeug.routing.BuildError: Could not build url for endpoint 'register'.
 Did you mean 'index' instead?" error. have looked through code on each page as well as app.py.
 Can't see any errors that would cause this.
  Turns out I had my __main__ above the register decorator so it was failing to call.
+- Had the footer on profile page split in a strange way looking sloppy.
+Found an unclosed div that was causing this.

 ## Deployment